-Ikeda is founder of the Soka (value-creation) schools, a nondenominational school system based on an ideal of fostering each student's unique creative potential and cultivating an ethic of peace, social contribution and global consciousness.
-The school system runs from kindergarten through graduate study and includes a university in Tokyo, Japan, and another in California, USA.
+To put into practice the educational philosophy of his predecessors Makiguchi and Toda, Ikeda established the Soka (value-creation) Schools system.
+This is a nondenominational school system based on an ideal of fostering each student's unique creative potential and cultivating an ethos of peace, social contribution and global citizenship.

-Ikeda is a staunch proponent of dialogue as the foundation of peace.
-Since the 1970s he has pursued dialogue with a wide range of individuals around the world in political, cultural, educational and academic fields.
-Over 50 of these have been published in book form, with people such as Mikhail Gorbachev, Elise Boulding, Joseph Rotblat and André Malraux.
-In furtherance of his vision of fostering dialogue and solidarity for peace, Ikeda has founded a number of independent, nonprofit research institutes that develop cross-cultural, interdisciplinary collaboration on diverse issues: the Boston Research Center for the 21st Century (renamed the Ikeda Center for Peace, Learning, and Dialogue in 2009), the Toda Institute for Global Peace and Policy Research and the Institute of Oriental Philosophy.
-The Min-On Concert Association and the Tokyo Fuji Art Museum promote mutual understanding and friendship between different national cultures through the arts.
+Ikeda has also founded a number of independent, nonprofit research institutes that promote peace through cross-cultural, interdisciplinary collaboration: the Boston Research Center for the 21st Century (renamed Ikeda Center for Peace, Learning, and Dialogue in 2009), the Toda Institute for Global Peace and Policy Research (renamed Toda Peace Institute in 2017) and the Institute of Oriental Philosophy.
+The Min-On Concert Association and the Tokyo Fuji Art Museum promote mutual understanding and friendship between different cultures through the arts.

-Ikeda is a prolific writer who has published more than 100 works, ranging from Buddhist philosophy to biographical essays, poetry, children's stories and photographic collections.
+Ikeda is a prolific writer who has published more than 250 translated works, ranging from commentaries on Buddhism to biographical essays, poetry and children's stories.

-Ikeda has two sons, Hiromasa and Takahiro, and lives in Tokyo with his wife, Kaneko.
+He has two sons, Hiromasa and Takahiro, and lives with his wife, Kaneko, in Tokyo.